nikdev27/artistic-swipe/README.md

 ---

 ## Future Improvements
-Image Recommendations Engine: We can build and use our own AI engine for this with better performance.
+**Image Recommendations Engine**: This feature is not perfect version now.
+It's performance is not so good yet.
+But my approach is just one of good solutions.
+To improve performance, we can build and use our own AI model or use any other services with prompt engineering.

+---

+## Conclusion
+Thank you for taking the time to review this project.
+I welcome any feedback or suggestions you may have, as they are invaluable for continuous improvement.